carlislerainey/carlislerainey.github.io/teaching/pols-209/index.md

 .
 Read Notes on Computing in R [[pdf](files/notes-04-computing.pdf)].
 Complete exercises.

 **Jul 10**: Model Building Exercise + Causal Inference
 .
-Have textbook.
+Have textbook and calculator.
 .
 Read chs.
 1-2 of FPP.
 Complete assigned exercises.
 .
-Review your notes from my Lecture on Causal Inference [pdf].
+Review your notes from my Lecture on Causal Inference [[pdf](files/slide-06-causal-inference.pdf)].
 Complete exercises at the end.

 **July 11**: Loading Data in R + Histograms
 .
 Review Notes on Loading Data in R [pdf].
 Complete exercises.